melezhik/swat/README.md

 ### Matching block of text

-Sometimes it is very helful not match a content against a _single strings_, but a `block of text`, like here:
+Sometimes it is very helpful not match a content against a _single strings_, but a `block of text`, like here:

     # this 3 string should be in an output
     # line by line